TatiASilva/Documents/Agent pool creation in Azure DevOps.md

-# Agent pool creation in Azure DevOps.md
+# Agent pool creation in Azure DevOps

 The Azure DevOps agent enables the server to perform Continuous Integration (CI) and Continuous Delivery (CD) tasks.